cferdinandi/adventure/content/ideas/abilities.md

 : You are able to study the essence of specific individuals to take their exact form, including men, elves, or the like.
 Roll with disadvantage while in doppleganger form.

 Illusion
-: You create a small illusory sight or sound that lasts for about a minute.
+: You can create a small illusory sight or sound that lasts for about a minute.
+Only one illusion may be in effect at a time.
+Make a Wisdom roll.
+	- _10+:_ It's very convincing.
+	- _7-9:_ There's something a bit "off" about it.

 ## Utility Magic

 Light
 : An item you touch glows with divine light, about as bright as a torch.
 It gives off no heat or sound and requires no fuel, but it is otherwise like a mundane torch.
 You have complete control of the color of the flame.
 The spell lasts as long as it is in your presence.
+This is a simple spell, no roll needed.

 Darkness
-: A 20' area around is consumed by magical darkness.
+: An area of your choosing is consumed by magical darkness.
 Roll all future spells with disadvantage while this spell is in effect.
+Make a Wisdom roll.
+	- _10+:_ A 30' area is affected
+	- _7-9:_ A 20' area is affected.

 Purify Food & Water
 : Food or water you hold in your hands while you cast this spell is purified of any mundane spoilage and toxins.
+This is a simple spell, no roll needed.

 True Seeing
 : Your vision is opened to the true nature of everything you lay your eyes on.
 You pierce illusions and see things that have been hidden.
 The GM will describe the area before you ignoring any illusions and falsehoods, magical or otherwise.
 Roll all future spells with disadvantage while this spell is in effect.
+Make a Wisdom roll:
+	- _10+:_ The spell works as expected.
+	- _7-9:_ There are blind spots in your "true seeing."

 Repair
 : Touch a small rip, tear, or other minor damage on an object.
 It's magically repaired.
+Make a Wisdom roll.
+	- _10+:_ The item looks good as new.
+	- _7-9:_ There's a visible mark where the damage was.

 Sleep
-: You can make one large monster, two medium ones, or four small ones fall asleep.
+: You can make creatures fall asleep.
+Make a Wisdom roll.
+	- _10+:_ Up to 1 large creature, 2 medium ones, or 4 small ones fall asleep.
+	- _7-9:_ Up to 1 medium creature or 2 small ones fall asleep.

 Lucky
 : Once a day, reroll a failed roll.
 You do _not_ get XP for the roll.